cloudberrydb/cloudberrydb-site/docs/cbdb-op-deploy-guide.md

     mkdir -p /data0/mirror/
     ```

-4. Create data directory on the Master node.
-In this document, the directory is `/data0/master/`.
+4. Create data directory on the coordinator node.
+In this document, the directory is `/data0/coordinator/`.

     ```bash
-    mkdir -p /data0/master/
+    mkdir -p /data0/coordinator/
     ```

-5. Use the `gpssh` command on the Master node to create data directory for the Standby node.
-In this document, the directory is `/data0/master/`.
+5. Use the `gpssh` command on the coordinator node to create data directory for the standby node.
+In this document, the directory is `/data0/coordinator/`.

     ```bash
-    gpssh -h cbdb-standbymaster -e 'mkdir -p /data0/master/'
+    gpssh -h cbdb-standbycoordinator -e 'mkdir -p /data0/coordinator/'
     ```

-6. On the hosts of the Master and Standby nodes, add a line to the `~/.bashrc` file to declare the path of `COORDINATOR_DATA_DIRECTORY`, which is `{the path step 5}` + `gpseg-1`.
+6. On the hosts of the coordinator and standby nodes, add a line to the `~/.bashrc` file to declare the path of `COORDINATOR_DATA_DIRECTORY`, which is `{the path step 5}` + `gpseg-1`.
 For example:

     ```bash
-    export COORDINATOR_DATA_DIRECTORY=/data0/master/gpseg-1
+    export COORDINATOR_DATA_DIRECTORY=/data0/coordinator/gpseg-1
     ```

-7. Run the following command on the hosts of the Master and Standby nodes to make the declaration of `COORDINATOR_DATA_DIRECTORY` in the previous step effective.
+7. Run the following command on the hosts of the coordinator and standby nodes to make the declaration of `COORDINATOR_DATA_DIRECTORY` in the previous step effective.

     ```bash
     source ~/.bashrc